zkonduit/ezkl-docs/Getting_Started.md

 assert res == True
 ```
 +++ JS
-For performance reaons, you can only compile ONNX models using the hub, python and cli environments.
+For performance reaons, you can only compile ONNX models using Lilith, python and cli environments.
 Stay tuned for updates!
 +++

 #### Creating the circuit